 Follow these practices:

-Inclusion and communication are vital keys to success.
+Inclusion and communication are vital keys to a successful leadership.

 Be Careful of Uncorroborated Assumptions, or at Least Check with Someone!